 The Trade Unions Act allows employees to form or join trade unions to regulate their relationships with their employers through collective agreements.
 Professionals, managers and executives (or PMEs) may also be collectively represented by trade unions.
 That said, where the majority of a trade union's membership is made up of non-PMEs, it will not be able to collectively represent PMEs if there is a real or potential conflict of interest between the PMEs and the non-PMEs, or if management effectiveness may be undermined.

-Technically, a registered trade union is also able to commence, promote, organise and finance a strike or industrial action, but it may only do so in very limited circumstances – the majority of affected members must consent to strike through a secret ballot, and under the Trade Disputes Act an industrial action is illegal if (1) it has any other object than the furtherance of a trade dispute, (2) it is in furtherance of a trade dispute of which the IAC has cognisance, or (3) it is designed or calculated to coerce the government either directly or by inflicting hardship on the community.
+Technically, a registered trade union is also able to commence, promote, organise and finance a strike or industrial action, but it may only do so in very limited circumstances – the majority of affected members must consent to strike through a secret ballot, and under the Trade Disputes Act an industrial action is illegal if (1) it has any other object than the furtherance of a trade dispute, (2) it is in furtherance of a trade dispute of which the Industrial Arbitration Court has cognisance, or (3) it is designed or calculated to coerce the government either directly or by inflicting hardship on the community.

 i Requirements for registration and protection of personal data

 The PDPA generally requires that an individual's consent be obtained before an organisation can collect, use or disclose personal data.
 This applies to all forms of relationships with companies, including clients, customers, suppliers and employees.
-However, the PDPA dispenses with the requirement for the individual's consent in certain situations, for example, where personal data is collected, used or disclosed for:
+However, the PDPA dispenses with the requirement for the individual's consent in certain situations, for example, where personal data is collected, used or disclosed (or both) for:

 - evaluation purposes (which include determining the suitability, eligibility or qualifications of the individual for employment, promotion or removal); and